 Recent media coverage has highlighted concerns raised about Mildenhall Lodge, the first of Suffolk’s new care homes.

-As a result of recent conversations with CQC and Suffolk County Council we have decided to review our timings for residents moving into the next new opening to ensure that we provide the high level of quality of care that we commit to providing as an organisation, and as you would expect from us.
+As a result of recent conversations with CQC and Suffolk County Council we have decided to review our timings for relatives moving into Britten Court to ensure that we provide the high level of quality of care that we commit to providing as an organisation, and as you would expect from us.

 CQC inspections at 12 homes in Suffolk found 11 of them to be fully compliant, and the most recent visit to the remaining home, Mildenhall Lodge, found that while there is still work to be done, improvements have already been made.
 Suffolk County Council has confirmed that it has no embargo on admissions to any homes other than Mildenhall Lodge and Asterbury Place.